rs-services/rightscale_backup/README.md

   </tr>
   <tr>
     <td>timeout</td>
-    <td>Throws an error if the volume could not be backed up in the cloud within this
+    <td>Throws an error if the volume could not be cleaned up in the cloud within this
 timeout (in minutes)</td>
     <td><tt>15</tt></td>
   </tr>